DL 264

 Toxic Positivity

-Welcome back to Digitally Literate and issue #264.
+Hi all, welcome back to Digitally Literate and issue 264.

 Thanks for showing up this week.
 I appreciate you.